 The meeting took place with several students, parents and community members speaking out about the need to change the name.

 It was Stuart students who started the movement to change their school's name.
 Now the NAACP is on board and leading the drive, talking about the school's history.

-"What happened at the time, is they adopted all sorts of confederate symbols, including a man riding a horse during the football games, waving the Confederate battle flag.
-It that does not send a signal that no blacks are wanted at this high school, I don't know what does," said Stephen Spitz, a member the community.
+"What happened at the time, is they adopted all sorts of Confederate symbols, including a man riding a horse during the football games, waving the Confederate battle flag.
+If that does not send a signal that no blacks are wanted at this high school, I don't know what does," said Stephen Spitz, a member the community.

 "Everybody should understand that the Confederate flag is offensive to many, many people including myself," said Spitz.

-Hakenson is strong believer in teaching the history of our county's bloodiest war which left more 620,000 Americans dead.
-(Hakenson says histories have found evidence that the total number of dead could climb to 850,000.)
+Hakenson is a strong believer in teaching the history of our county's bloodiest war which left more 620,000 Americans dead.
+(Hakenson said histories have found evidence that the total number of dead could climb to 850,000.)

-Hakenson says he understands the controversy surrounding the Confederate flag.
+Hakenson said he understands the controversy surrounding the Confederate flag.